mycpuorg/mycpuorg.github.io/_posts/2020-01-22-emacs-productivity-setup.md

 have been using Emacs for many other things.
 To be brutally honest, I would not have enjoyed using ``Emacs`` anywhere nearly as much if it wasn't for the features listed here.
 So, I decided to cover some of them.
-I will provide the configs that I have used to get them to work out of the box on my setup (as in, by literally copying from ``.emacs``)
+I will provide the configs that works out-of-the-box on my setup (by literally copying from ``.emacs``)

 ### First things
 ``tl;dr:`` If you are impatient to get started skip this section and proceed to the first section with package ``Helm``

 I am running ``Emacs - 26.1`` compiled from source.
-You don't need this All the packages were installed from ``Emacs`` package Manager.
+You don't need to do this to get these features working.
+All the packages mentioned here were installed from ``Emacs`` package Manager.
 By running,
 ```
 M-x list-packages
 ```